Hot (Avril Lavigne song)

-"Hot" is a song by Canadian singer-songwriter Avril Lavigne, taken as the third single from her third studio album, The Best Damn Thing (2007).
-The song was written by Lavigne and Evan Taubenfeld, while it was produced by Lukasz "Dr. Luke" Gottwald.
-The pop rock ballad talks about her feelings about a boyfriend, who makes her "hot".
+"Hot" is a song by Canadian singer-songwriter Avril Lavigne and the third single from her third studio album, The Best Damn Thing (2007).
+The song was written by Lavigne and Evan Taubenfeld, and produced by Lukasz "Dr. Luke" Gottwald.
+A ballad-inspired pop rock song, the song talks about Lavigne's feelings about a boyfriend, who makes her "hot".
 The song received positive reviews from music critics, who praised its "old-style" vibe and its anthemic nature.
-A version of the chorus in Mandarin was released in China and a version of the chorus in Japanese was released in Japan.

 Commercially, the song was more successful in Australia, Canada and a few European countries, while it was a commercial disappointment in the United States.
 Lavigne performed the song at the 2007 MTV Europe Music Awards, American Music Awards, on The Friday Night Project and many more.
 The music video directed by Matthew Rolston shows Lavigne in a more "sexy" way, with a "1920s burlesque" theme.

 Background and release

-After the success of her debut album, Let Go (2002), Lavigne released her second album, Under My Skin (2004), which debuted at number one in more than ten countries, went platinum within one month, and further established Lavigne as a pop icon.
-Later, a song that was co-written by Lavigne and ultimately cut from the final track list—"Breakaway"—was later given to Kelly Clarkson, who used it as the title track and lead-off single for her Grammy-winning second album.
-In July 2006, Lavigne married Sum 41's Deryck Whibley and spent most of the year working on her third album, enlisting blink-182 drummer Travis Barker to play drums, and cherry-picking a variety of producers (including her husband) to helm the recording sessions.
+After the success of her debut album, Let Go (2002), Lavigne released her second album, Under My Skin (2004), which debuted at number one in more than ten countries and went platinum within one month.
+She spent the majority of 2006 working on her third album, enlisting blink-182 drummer Travis Barker to play drums, and cherry-picking a variety of producers (such as her then-spouse Deryck Whibley) to helm the recording sessions.
+One of the songs in the album, "Hot", was produced by Lukasz "Dr. Luke" Gottwald, and co-written by Lavigne and Evan Taubenfeld.
 Lavigne described the album as "really fast, fun, young, bratty, aggressive, confident, cocky in a playful way."

-Lavigne worked with Evan Taubenfeld in four songs for the album, including "Hot".
-About working with Dr. Luke, the producer of the track, Lavigne said, "I met Luke [Gottwald] and we hit it off.
-I didn’t even know who he was.
-He came over to my house and we talked and we ended up in the studio for four months".
-After the success of the first two singles from "The Best Damn Thing" (2007), "Girlfriend" (which topped the Billboard charts, among others) and "When You're Gone" (which became a top-ten hit in many countries), Lavigne responded to a lawsuit that was brought against her claiming she copied a song for her hit "Girlfriend" and the accusations of songwriter Chantal Kreviazuk, who suggested that Lavigne ripped off one of her songs.
-Later, Lavigne released "Hot" as the album's third single, amidst the plagiarism controversies, on October 2007.
+The album, named The Best Damn Thing, released on April 17, 2007; "Hot" is the seventh song on the albums track list.
+The first two singles from the album, "Girlfriend" and "When You're Gone", released throughout 2007.
+With "Girlfriend" in particular, Lavigne was accused of plagiarizing a song by Chantal Kreviazuk when writing the song, which she denied and continued releasing music from the album.
+In October, she released "Hot" as the third single from The Best Damn Thing.